git-cola/git-cola.github.io/share/doc/git-cola/html/sources/relnotes.txt

 * The "File" menu now provides a "New Repository..." menu action.

-* `git dag` now uses a dock-widget interface so that its widgets can be layed-out and arranged.
+* `git dag` now uses a dock-widget interface so that its widgets can be laid-out and arranged.
 Customizations are saved and restored the next time `git dag` is launched.

 * `git dag` now has a "Zoom Best Fit" button next alongside the